DiegoNunes05/DiegoNunes05/README.md

 Front-end Developer
 -----------------------------

 Hello!
-My name is Diego Nunes and I am a front-end programmer who specializes in Analysis and Systems Development.
-Additionally, I have skills in creating websites and landing pages.
-I have been working in the web development industry for over a year, utilizing programming languages such as HTML, CSS, JavaScript, and ReactJS.
-My focus is always on creating creative and responsive solutions that provide the best user experience possible.
-I am constantly seeking out new technologies and trends to enhance my skills and offer innovative solutions to the projects I work on.
+I'm Diego Nunes, a front-end developer specializing in web and mobile applications with a focus on Analysis and Systems Development.
+With over 2 years of experience, I excel in creating dynamic and responsive solutions using HTML, CSS, and JavaScript, along with frameworks like ReactJS.
+My expertise extends to mobile development with React Native, allowing me to craft seamless user experiences across various platforms.
+I'm passionate about staying abreast of emerging technologies, ensuring my skills are always at the forefront to deliver innovative solutions to my projects!

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [diegonunesabc@gmail.com](mailto:diegonunesabc@gmail.com)